 A great dish brush needs to be a true multitasker.
 You want something that can handle a greasy, baked-on lasagna pan but won't scratch your favorite non-stick skillet.
 Users appreciate having options, whether it's a brush with durable bristles or a softer sponge head.
 The LOLA® Pro Dish Brush, for instance, is noted for being tough on big jobs while its bristles are still soft enough to clean tight corners.
 Having a variety of refills available, from heavy-duty scourers to gentle sponges, means you can adapt one tool for every dish in your sink.

-How to Care For Your Soap Dispensing Dish Brush
+How to Make Your Dish Brush Last Longer

 You’ve found the perfect dish brush, and now you want to make it last.
 A little bit of care goes a long way in keeping your brush effective and hygienic.
 Taking a few simple steps will prevent grime buildup, keep germs at bay, and ensure you get the best performance out of your new kitchen tool for months to come.
 Think of it as simple maintenance that protects your investment and keeps your kitchen cleaner.